Holiday Special

 Our team uses non-destructive tools to analyze your RAID configuration.
 If the metadata is missing or damaged, we reconstruct the correct configuration.

-If we find faulty or unstable drives, we use professional imaging tools and cleanroom facilities to recover data from physically damaged disks.
+If we find faulty or unstable drives, we use professional imaging tools and ISO 5/Class 100 cleanroom facilities to recover data from physically damaged disks.

 5. We keep you informed at every step.

 We update you as we go.
 Expect us to explain our findings and outline your recovery options.
-You will always know what we’re doing, and will have a clear sense of the timeline and process.
+You will always know what we’re doing, and we will give you a clear sense of the timeline and process.

 Next Steps